Side jobs for teachers looking for an easy summer gig!

 Pet sitting is a great side hustle for teachers, especially during summer.

 You can expect to earn between $10-$20 per hour for pet sitting, although this depends on your area and how much demand there is for it.

 Being a pet sitter is great because you can meet and play with new animals.
 If you currently have pets in your own home, they will also love the interaction with new animals.

 If you are an animal love animals, this could be one of the best side hustles for teachers!

 17. Sell a Curriculum

 Have you thought about making and selling your own educational materials?
-Nowadays it doesn’t even take an educational background (of course it helps) to sell educational products online.
-If you love creating and are looking for a second job, with your own hours, sell lesson plans.
+Nowadays, it doesn’t even take an educational background (of course, it helps) to sell educational products online.
+If you love creating and are looking for a fun second job with your own hours, sell lesson plans.

 18. Teach Summer School